MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 # Get started with Azure CLI 2.0

 Welcome to the Azure CLI 2.0!
 The CLI is a tool designed to get you working quickly and efficiently with Azure services and products, and is geared towards making tasks efficient and easy to automate it.
-This article is meant to help give a basic understanding of how to interact with the CLI, and is a companion to the [Learn how to use the Azure CLI 2.0](azure-cli-introduction-tutorial.yml) tutorial.
+This article is meant to introduce you to the features of the CLI and is a companion to the [Learn how to use the Azure CLI 2.0](azure-cli-introduction-tutorial.yml) tutorial.

-This article helps walk you through ways to quickly find what you're looking for when it comes to running the CLI, introduces some features that give a guided experience, and discusses arguments that are available to every command.

 ## Install and log in

 If you haven't already, [install the CLI](install-azure-cli.md) or try out the [Azure Cloud Shell](/azure/cloud-shell/overview).

-Before performing any operations with the CLI, you will need to log in with the [az login](/cli/azure/index?view=azure-cli-latest#az_login) command.
+Before performing any operations with the CLI, you will need to log in with the [az login](/cli/azure/index#az_login) command.

 ```azurecli
 az login